Productivity Calculator

 Labor

-Revenue ÷ employees or hours
+Revenue ÷ employee-hours

 Output